Royal Burmese Armed Forces: Attire

-The most iconic image of the Burmese royal army is the layered wavy collars that extend to the shoulders worn by officers and officials.
+The most iconic image of the Burmese royal army is the layered wavy collars called Bah-leh-gway (ဗာလည်ကွေး) that extend to the shoulders worn by officers and officials.
 The formal attire of the field infantry was minimalist.
 Ordinary foot soldiers were typically dressed only in thick quilted cotton jackets called taikpon (တိုက်ပုံ), even in the campaigns that required them to cross thick jungles and high mountains.
 Their dresses were hardly enough to keep the conscripts warm during the army's punishing, many-week-long marches.
 The palace guards wore more ostentatious uniforms—Bayinnaung's palace guards wore "golden helmets and splendid dresses"—and rode horses and elephants.
 Tabinshwehti's cavalry were described to be wearing "curiasses, breastplates, and skirts of mail, as well as lances, swords and gilded shields."
 Their mounts were "richly caparisoned horses".

 In 1800, Symes noted that Burmese troops wore loose scarlet frocks with conical caps with a plume and drawers reaching below the knees.
 In the First Anglo-Burmese War, a Western observer at the Burmese capital noted of the army leaving for the front: "each man was attired in a comfortable campaign jacket of black cloth, thickly wadded and quilted with cotton".